 |64||4224 GB||80,000 IOPS

-To view a complete list of all available Azure VM sizes, refer to Sizes for virtual machines in Azure.
+To view a complete list of all available Azure VM sizes, see Sizes for virtual machines in Azure.
 Choose a VM size that can meet and scale to your desired application performance requirements.
-In addition to this, take into account following important considerations when choosing VM sizes.
+Also take into account the following important considerations when you choose VM sizes.

 The maximum IOPS limits per VM and per disk are different and independent of each other.
-Make sure that the application is driving IOPS within the limits of the VM as well as the premium disks attached to it.
-Otherwise, application performance will experience throttling.
+Make sure that the application is driving IOPS within the limits of the VM and the premium disks attached to it.
+Otherwise, application performance experiences throttling.

 As an example, suppose an application requirement is a maximum of 4,000 IOPS.
-To achieve this, you provision a P30 disk on a DS1 VM.
+To achieve this level, you provision a P30 disk on a DS1 VM.
 The P30 disk can deliver up to 5,000 IOPS.
 However, the DS1 VM is limited to 3,200 IOPS.
-Consequently, the application performance will be constrained by the VM limit at 3,200 IOPS and there will be degraded performance.
-To prevent this situation, choose a VM and disk size that will both meet application requirements.
+So, the application performance is constrained by the VM limit at 3,200 IOPS and performance is degraded.
+To prevent this situation, choose a VM and disk size that both meet application requirements.

-In many cases, it is possible that your overall cost of operation using Premium Storage is lower than using Standard Storage.
+In many cases, it's possible that your overall cost of operation using premium storage is lower than using standard storage.

-Table below summarizes the cost breakdown of this scenario for Standard and Premium Storage.
+The following table summarizes the cost breakdown of this scenario for standard and premium storage.

 |Cost of VM per month||$1,570.58 (Standard_D14)||$1,003.66 (Standard_DS13)|

-With Azure Premium Storage, you get the same level of Performance for VMs running Windows and Linux.
-We support many flavors of Linux distros.
-For more information, see Linux distributions endorsed on Azure.
-It is important to note that different distros are better suited for different types of workloads.
-You will see different levels of performance depending on the distro your workload is running on.
+Different distros are better suited for different types of workloads.
+You see different levels of performance depending on the distro on which your workload is running.
 Test the Linux distros with your application and choose the one that works best.

-When running Linux with Premium Storage, check the latest updates about required drivers to ensure high performance.
+When you run Linux with premium storage, check the latest updates about required drivers to ensure high performance.

 Premium storage disk sizes

-Azure Premium Storage offers a variety of sizes so you can choose one that best suits your needs.
+Premium storage offers various sizes so you can choose one that best suits your needs.
 Each disk size has a different scale limit for IOPS, bandwidth, and storage.
-Choose the right Premium Storage Disk size depending on the application requirements and the high scale VM size.
-The table below shows the disks sizes and their capabilities.
-P4, P6, P15, P60, P70, and P80 sizes are currently only supported for Managed Disks.
+Choose the right premium storage disk size depending on the application requirements and the high-scale VM size.
+The following table shows the disks sizes and their capabilities.
+P4, P6, P15, P60, P70, and P80 sizes are currently only supported for managed disks.